 Let’s look at how healthcare organizations should leverage the power of social media:

 Healthcare Social Media Tactics

 Promote Healthcare-Specific Networks

-One example of a patient-powered research network is PatientsLikeMe.
-Created in 2004, co-founders Jeff Cole and Ben and James Heywood set out to configure a way for patients to manage their own health conditions, changing the way the industry conducts research as well as improves patient care.
-They founded PatientsLikeMe based on the trial-and-error experience their brother went through in his fight with amyotrophic lateral sclerosis (ALS).
-They wanted to connect with people with ALS and see what was working for them.
-Today, with over 300,000 members, their idea does just that.
+One example of a patient-powered research network like this is PatientsLikeMe.
+Co-founders Jeff Cole and Ben and James Heywood set out to configure a way for patients to manage their own health conditions, changing the way the industry conducts research and improves patient care.

-These patient-powered platforms utilize the enormous reach of social media to connect target groups— with one another and with the health system.
-On these social networks, patients can explore care methods, learn from each other, and share their experiences with health systems.
+These patient-powered platforms utilize the enormous reach of social media to connect target groups with one another – and with reputable, capable health systems.
+On these networks and forums, patients can explore care methods, learn from one another, and freely share their experiences with various medical conditions and health systems.

 Frequent social media posting, like live-tweeting, provides numerous opportunities for education and engagement, boosts user authority and popularity, and works as a platform to showcase positive aspects of healthcare organizations.

 In 2013, St. Vincent Charity Medical Center live-tweeted a total knee replacement surgery, in which over 3,800 people followed on Twitter and 3,000 over live-stream video and their hashtag #stvknee was a trending tag throughout the process.
 The following year, Sunnybrook Hospital in Toronto live-tweeted a procedure for a heart bypass.